Mat training structure

 Next: log what happened

-Your open mat template becomes real progress only when you log outcomes and connect them to your next focus.
+Your on-the-mat template becomes real progress only when you log outcomes and connect them to your next focus.

 FAQ